-This 15-credit certificate program prepares master teachers to become proficient at integrating technology into standards-based curriculum to improve student learning.
+This 15-credit online certificate program prepares master teachers to become proficient at integrating technology into standards-based curriculum to improve student learning.
 Candidates become technology leaders in the classroom, school, and district.

 This certificate program incorporates three sets of skills and strategies: